Brush up on the history of sexuality in Ireland.

 Elizabethan poet Edmund Spenser was appalled by Irish men, who were, as he wrote, a bunch of lascivious bisexuals who offered themselves freely to both women and men before his shocked gaze.

-Spenser enthusiastically recommended the extermination of the Irish race but was himself burned out of his famous castle in County Cork.
+Spenser enthusiastically recommended the extermination of the Irish race but was himself burned out of his famous castle in Co Cork.

 3. Bad romance